GrilloPress/a-message-for-you-my-dear/README.md

-# a-message-for-you-my-dear
+# RUUUUUUUUUUBY, a message for you my dear!

-RUUUUUUUUUUUUUUUUUBY a message for you my dear (Rudy)
+A collection of basic Ruby scripts.
+Eventually maybe a book or something